daattali/beautiful-jekyll/ThePlace.md

 ![alt text](manu.jpg)

-**During this field course we will be visiting four field sites along the elevational gradient, including two tropical Research stations**
+**During this field course we will be visiting four field sites along the elevational gradient, including two Biological Research stations**

 ## Wayqecha (2900m)
 This is the highest elevation station along the gradient, located at the [**Centro de Investigación Wayqecha**](http://www.amazonconservation.org/ourwork/research_wayqecha.html).
 The station is found at 2900 m elevation, in the upper extent of cloud forest along the gradient.
 Daytime temperatures can be quite warm, between 20-25 ºC, and nighttime temperatures can drop to 0 ºC or just below.Wayqecha is located directly on the Manu road, about 4-5 hours from Cuzco.
 The trail systems aroun the station range from 2300 - 3000 m elevation.
 This station includes mature humid upper montane forest as well as recovering scrub habitat, and different forest types in various successional stages with intermediate vegetation structure.